Learn about Australian immigration lawyers here

 Agents are licenced by the Office of the Migration Agents Registration Authority(OMARA).

-An immigration lawyer is registered with MARA but also can represent their clients in the Courts because they hold “law” practising certificates.
+An immigration lawyer is registered with MARA but also can represent their clients in the courts because they hold “law” practicing certificates.

 All migration agents are not legal practitioners but all migration agents are regulated by the Migration Agents Registration Authority.